Germany: Thousands protest against COVID measures across country | DW | 18.12.2021

 Thousands of people have demonstrated against coronavirus rules in several major German cities including Hamburg and Düsseldorf.
 Pandemic deniers have become increasingly displeased with virus-related regulations.

-Thousands of protesters have taken to the streets across Germany to take a stand against government coronavirus measures
+Thousands of demonstrators have taken to the streets across Germany to protest government coronavirus measures

 Opponents of vaccinations and the German government's coronavirus policies demonstrated in several German cities on Saturday.